MrOrtiz1988/git-branching-score-keeper-public/README.md

 - [ ] **feature-page-title** - The title of the page should read **Battle of the Fruits**
 - [ ] **feature-bg-colors** - The team divs (with classes `.team1` & `.team2`) should have background colors that match the team names
-- [ ] **feature-count-scores** - Add click handlers so that when the score buttons are clicked, the counts increase & decrease
 - [ ] **feature-footer** - Create a footer at the bottom of the page that reads 'Made by Tomatoes inc.'
+- [ ] **feature-count-scores** - Add click handlers so that when the score buttons are clicked, the counts increase & decrease, this will be your largest feature because you will need to bring in your front-end library.
+Put the library in a `vendors` folder inside of `public`

 ### Hard Mode